digiseg-labs/api-client-go/openapi/docs/AccountsAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetUsersByAccountIdRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListUsersByAccountIdRequest struct via the builder pattern

 Name | Type | Description  | Notes